 Corrata’s ‘Zero Gateway’ solution

-With Corrata, enterprises have now discovered that it is possible to have visibility and control over mobile devices, all while ensuring that employee privacy is respected and legal requirements are met.
+With Corrata, enterprises have visibility and control over mobile devices, while ensuring that they respect employee privacy.
 As it turns out, it’s simply about finding the right balance.

-To find out more about how Corrata’s solution could help protect your organization’s mobile devices and your employees’ right to privacy, visit www.corrata.com or email us at email@example.com.
+To find out more, visit www.corrata.com or email us at email@example.com.